Prospect (film): Plot

 Cee flees back to her damaged lander, which fails to start, and is found by Ezra several hours later.
 When Ezra attempts to enter, Cee wounds him in the arm with her rifle and takes him prisoner.
 Ezra suggests that they follow Damon's original plan and aid the mercenaries in exchange for passage on the mercenaries' ship.
 Cee reluctantly agrees, and the pair sets out for the queen's lair.
 Ezra's wound has become infected by the poisonous spores in the atmosphere, and so the pair approaches a group of human villagers with the intent to trade for medical treatment.
 The villagers instead offer a trade of gems in exchange for Cee.
-As Ezra asks about details of the offer, Cee flees the village and escapes pursuit by the villagers.
+As Ezra asks about details of the offer, Cee flees the village and is briefly captured by a villager but is allowed to escape.

-After wandering the planet alone, Cee runs into Ezra once again.
-His wound has worsened considerably, and Cee helps him amputate his arm.
-The pair set out once more and soon arrives at the mercenary camp surrounding the queen's lair.
-After negotiating passage on the mercenaries' ship, Cee and Ezra attempt to fulfill their end of the contract and extract gems from the queen's lair.
+After running for some time alone, Cee runs into Ezra once again.
+Cee asks him if he would've given her to the villagers in exchange for medical care but he says no. He explains they refused to help him so his wound has worsened considerably and Cee helps him amputate his arm.
+The pair set out once more and soon arrive at the mercenary camp surrounding the queen's lair.
+After negotiating passage on the mercenaries' ship, Cee and Ezra attempt to fulfil their end of the contract and extract gems from the queen's lair.
 They fail several extraction attempts, and as their mercenary guard turns to report their failure, Ezra attacks and kills him.
 The commotion attracts the rest of the mercenaries, and a fight ensues.
 Several mercenaries are killed, and Ezra is gravely wounded.
 Cee tends to Ezra's wound, and the pair escape into orbit on the mercenaries' ship.